Coldstream copper mine: Mining history

-Between 1960 and 1967 the mine produced 2.5 million tons of ore that was 1.97% copper and which produces silver at 0.22 ounces per ton and gold at 0.012 ounces per ton.
-In 1961 the mine employed 92 staff underground, and 102 staff on the surface.
+Between 1960 and 1967, the mine produced 2.5 million tons of ore that was 1.97% copper and which produced silver at 0.22 ounces per ton and gold at 0.012 ounces per ton.
+In 1961, the mine employed 92 staff underground, and 102 staff on the surface.
 The mine was managed by L. R. Redford who organized the construction of Burchell Lake township to accommodate the staff.
 The housing included 11 log homes for management, plus 24 bungalows and 17 mobile homes for staff.
 The town, which accommodated 400 residents in its peak, also had four bunkhouses, a gas station, an ice rink, a general store, a pump house, and a two-room school.

 The mine closed in 1967, leaving 2.7 million tonnes of sulphide tailings on site in two locations.
 In the years it was operation, the mine produced $28 million worth of copper, silver and gold.
 Activities restarted in 1990, but did not find underground resources worth extracting.

+Goldshore Resources company undertook drilling at the mine site in 2022, finding copper, cobalt and gold at a depths around 63 metres.

 Ownership

-Coldsteam Copper Mines Ltd became incorporated in November 1951, in August 1959 the company changed its name to North Coldsteam Mines Limited.
+Coldsteam Copper Mines Limited became incorporated in November 1951, in August 1959 the company changed its name to North Coldsteam Mines Limited.
 Their registered office was 44 King Street West, Toronto.
 At that time the president was W. S. Row, the board secretary and treasurer was R. D. Stewart. the assistant secretary and treasurer was B. C. Bone, other directors were E. T. Donaldson, L. J. Moreaux, R. V. Porritt, H. L. Roscoe, N. C. Urquhart, and R. D. Stewart.

-In 1968 the mining rights were sold to Nelson Machinery.
-In 1971 North Coldstream Mines changed its name to Coldstream Mines, before going into receivership in 1976.
-In 1977 International Mogul bought the mining rights from Nelson Machinery, which transferred to Conwest due to corporate mergers.
+In 1968, the mining rights were sold to Nelson Machinery.
+In 1971, North Coldstream Mines changed its name to Coldstream Mines, before going into receivership in 1976.
+In 1977, International Mogul bought the mining rights from Nelson Machinery, which transferred to Conwest due to corporate mergers.
 Nelson Machinery went into receivership in 1991.

-Between 1992 and 1995 the Ontario Ministry of Energy, Northern Development and Mines ordered Nelson Machinery and Conwest to submit closure plans.
-After a court challenge to this, the Office of the Mining & Lands Commissioner rules that Nelson Machinery was responsible for the rehabilitation of the buildings and Conwest was responsible for the tailings and mines.
+Between 1992 and 1995, the Ontario Ministry of Energy, Northern Development and Mines ordered Nelson Machinery and Conwest to submit closure plans.
+After a court challenge to this, the Office of the Mining & Lands Commissioner ruled that Nelson Machinery was responsible for the rehabilitation of the buildings and Conwest was responsible for the tailings and mines.

+As the successor of Conwest Exploration Company Limited, AEC West Limited took ownership of the site before it fell under the management of Ovintiv subsidiary EWL Management Limited.
+EWL dissolved into Ovintiv in February 2022.